Dick Wildung

 Richard Kay Wildung (August 16, 1921 – March 15, 2006) was an American professional football player who was a tackle for the Green Bay Packers in the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers (1940–1942).
 Wildung played for back-to-back national championship teams at Minnesota and was a consensus All-American in 1941 and 1942.
 He was inducted into the College Football Hall of Fame in 1957 and Green Bay Packers Hall of Fame in 1973.

-Early years
+Early life

 Wildung was born in Scotland, South Dakota, in 1921.
 He grew up and graduated from high school in Luverne, Minnesota.
 Wildung's father died when Wildung was a boy, and his mother ran a dress shop in Luverne.

 Wildung starred in both football and basketball and was also second academically in his class in high school.

 Minnesota

 Wildung enrolled at the University of Minnesota in 1939 and played that fall for the freshman football team.
 As a sophomore in 1940, he became a starter from the first game.
 He was a starter at tackle position, both on offense and defense, for the undefeated 1940 Minnesota Golden Gophers football team that was ranked No. 1 in the final AP poll.
 While at Minnesota Wildung was a member of Phi Delta Theta fraternity.

 The 1941 Minnesota team repeated as national champion, and Wildung was one of the returning players who played for back-to-back national champions.
 Minnesota coach Bernie Bierman called Wildung "as good a tackle as I ever have coached."
 The Associated Press wrote that he had "a solid frame and a terrific charge" and "an ability to sense the opponents' plays almost before they are executed."
 George A. Barton of The Minneapolis Tribune described him as "remarkably fast and active" who was able not only to open "gaping holes" in the line but also to lead plays down the field, clearing the way with "brutal downfield blocking".
 He was also an "iron man" player who played on defense as well, including all 60 minutes of Minnesota's 1941 victories over Washington, Michigan, Northwestern, Nebraska, and Iowa.